txt/se20/docs/l07analytics.md

 check  if   “this or that” is now overcome by subsequent developments.

-Knowing what factors control software projects is very useful since, sometimes, human do not understand those factors.
+Knowing what factors control software projects is very useful since, sometimes, human do not understand those factors:

 -  Anthropologists
 studying software projects warn that developers usually develop their personal  ideas about good and bad software  based on just a